Today’s Wonder of the Day was inspired by Sofia. Sofia Wonders, “What happened in the Holocaust?” Thanks for WONDERing with us, Sofia!

-One of the most tragic and terrible events in all of human history, the Holocaust began in 1933 when the Nazi party came to power in Germany.
-It lasted until the end of World War II, when Germany was finally defeated in 1945.
+The Holocaust was one of the most tragic and terrible events in human history.
+It began in January 1933, when the Nazi party was elected to power in the Weimar Republic (Germany between World War I and World War II).
+It ended in Nazi Germany’s defeat at the end of World War II in 1945.

-No one really believed Hitler would do the things he said, but he began working toward his goal as soon as he became Chancellor of Germany.
-He created new laws that discriminated against Jews, robbing them of their rights.
+While Hitler received support from millions of Germans, many did not believe he would do the things he said.
+However, he began working toward his goal as soon as he became Chancellor of Germany in January 1933.
+New laws were enacted that robbed Jews of their rights.

 Standards: CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1